OpenTreeOfLife/reference-taxonomy/doc/method/sources.md

 using the NCBI taxonomy, since (1) most phylogenies are molecular, (2) publishers require molecular sequences used in studies to be deposited in Genbank, (3) every Genbank deposit is annotated with a taxon from NCBI taxonomy.
+NCBI also tends to be more-phylogenetically informed than other taxonomies (see Results, below), which means that it also plays a key role in providing backbone information to Open Tree of Life in the absence of phylogenetic trees for a given clade.
 The NCBI taxonomy therefore forms the nucleus of OTT.
 The particular version of NCBI taxonomy used in the OTT assembly described below (OTT 2.10) was downloaded on [date], but we have retrieved a fresh version with every OTT build.

 *GBIF backbone taxonomy.*  The NCBI taxonomy has only [NNN] species records with standard binomial names.
 In order for Open Tree to